glondon/monitor_app/README.md

-# goal-app
+# monitor_app
-Simple app for managing goals
+Simple app for managing network activity and other suspicious activity on CPU.